ideoforms/AbletonOSC/README.md

 AbletonOSC is a MIDI remote script that provides an Open Sound Control (OSC) interface to control [Ableton Live 11+](https://www.ableton.com/en/live/).
 Building on ideas from the older [LiveOSC](https://github.com/hanshuebner/LiveOSC) scripts, its aim is to expose the entire [Live Object Model](https://docs.cycling74.com/max8/vignettes/live_object_model) API, providing comprehensive control over Live's control interfaces.

+It is currently (2021-05-07) a work-in-progress, exposing a few initial APIs.

 ## Installation

 To install the script: